Skip to content

 • Power cord internal break at the strain reliefThe power cable most commonly breaks internally at the point where it enters the appliance body — the strain relief zone.
 Externally the cord looks intact, but the internal conductors are fractured from repeated bending.
 We detect the break with a multimeter and replace the cord entirely or restore the connection.

-• Control board failure (capacitor or relay)The electronic control board can fail due to bulging electrolytic capacitors, a burnt relay, or a shorted transistor.
-Visually this may not be apparent — component-level diagnostics are required.
-We perform board-level repair: replacing capacitors, relays, and voltage regulators.
+• Control board failure (capacitor, relay, MCU power rail)The electronic control board can fail due to bulging electrolytic capacitors in the switching power supply, a burnt relay, a shorted transistor, or a dead low-voltage rail (5 V, 12 V, or 3.3 V) feeding the microcontroller.
+Visually the fault is often not apparent — component-level diagnostics with an oscilloscope and multimeter are required.
+We perform board-level repair: replacing capacitors, relays, and voltage regulators, and re-soldering the controller where needed.

 • Safety interlock not engaged (oven door, microwave door, coffee machine drip tray)Many appliances feature safety interlocks — a door switch in microwaves and ovens, a drip tray sensor in coffee machines.
 If the interlock contact does not close (worn mechanism, shifted magnet, oxidised contact), the appliance will not power on.
 We diagnose this by testing interlock continuity with a multimeter.